waTeim/node-julia/README.md

 # Compatibility
 Tested with [node](http://nodejs.org/) 0.10.x, 0.11.x, 0.12.x, [io.js](https://iojs.org/) 1.0
 and 2.x.
-Julia version 0.3.x is supported on all version of node and iojs, but Julia 0.4.x and node 0.10.x are currently incompatible.
+Julia version 0.3.x is supported on all versions of node and iojs, but Julia 0.4.x and node 0.10.x are currently incompatible.

 Tested on OS/X, Linux, Windows.